Niroobana/javascript-uki-08/day3.md

 console.log(`${date}/${month}/${year} ${hours}:${minutes}`) // 4/1/2020 0:56
 ```

-🌕  You have boundless energy.
-You have just completed day 3 challenges and you are three steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+🌕  Now do some exercises for your brain and for your muscle.

 ## 💻 Day 3: Exercises